 - Identify top-performing posts by business goals (sales, subscriptions, etc.).

 - Discover the content going viral organically so you can give it a boost.

 - Filter your content by specific criteria like hashtag, date range, etc. to narrow in on a specific campaign.

 - Visualize your social metrics and website goals side-by-side.

 - Apply tags (manually or automatically) to your posts for further segmentation.

 - Build reports and export content for your team.

-- Click Update Columns.
+- Select Update Columns.

-Filtering is especially useful for organizing your data by campaign.
+Filters are especially useful for organizing your data by campaign.
 If you have auto-tagging set up for your account, you can filter by these tags.
 You can also manually add tags to posts to make it easier to filter them.

-Browse Content pulls from Facebook’s Post API, so metrics are reported per post, on all posts published within the selected date range.
+Note: Browse Content pulls from Facebook’s Post API, so metrics are reported per post, on all posts published within the selected date range.